 Efficiency in lab specimen management is further enhanced by the LIS’s ability to automate sample routing.
 Based on the test requests entered during registration, the system intelligently directs samples to the appropriate laboratory sections or workstations.
 This helps with:

-For instance, a blood sample requiring both hematology and blood chemistry tests can be routed simultaneously to the respective analyzers, helping to streamline lab sample processing and reduce turnaround time.
+For instance, a blood sample requiring both hematology and blood chemistry tests can be routed simultaneously to the respective analyzers, helping to streamline lab specimen processing and reduce turnaround time.

-This automation not only improves operational speed but also enforces standardized protocols, ensuring consistent lab specimen handling in laboratory according to laboratory best practices.
+This automation not only improves operational speed but also enforces standardized protocols, ensuring consistent specimen handling and processing in the laboratory according to laboratory best practices.

 2. Streamlining Lab Specimen Processing